Need Help Choosing an EV Charger?

 - Remote lock/unlock – other products allow you to “lock” your charger via your phone to prevent unwanted use.

-These are just a few examples of the features available on smart EV chargers, but to do this they need a way of communicating with the app on your phone where the main controls are located.
+These are just a few examples of the features available on smart EV chargers, but to do this they need a way of communicating with the app on your phone where the main controls are usually located.

 Most chargers use your home Wi-Fi to do this, while others use mobile data (like your phone does) for their internet connection and therefore communicate with the phone app.